alekhinen/assignment11/README.txt

 Assignment 11 - MyGradeBook

 ==== HOW TO RUN THE PROGRAM ====
-In order to run the program, please cd into the bin/ directory of the application.
+In order to run the program, please cd into the directory of the application.
 From there, enter:

+    javac Interfacer.java

+To compile the Interfacer class.
+From there, you can run this command:

     java Interfacer